CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

     '}';
 {% endhighlight %}

 Another option is to [minify](http://cssminifier.com/) the string--that is, to get rid of all the white space and newlines.
 This makes your styles much less readable, but your JavaScript file will be smaller and load a tiny bit faster.
+This method can be problematic as there are currently no minifiers for CartoCSS, so you have to rely on tools for CSS, which is obviously parsed differently.

 {% highlight js %}
 var simpleStyle = '#all_day_cdb_gu_l3{marker-fill-opacity:0.9;marker-line-color:#FFF;marker-line-width:1.5;marker-line-opacity:1;marker-placement:point;marker-type:ellipse;marker-width:10;marker-fill:#FF6600;marker-allow-overlap:true;}';